 - Joint Environmental Assessment/Initial Study/Mitigated Negative Declaration

-As AT&T (date?) tackled the monumental task of upgrading and replacing the line, and as any builder or telecom provider knows when they read that list, AT&T knew that every organization, agency and individual had a host of interests and regulations unique to each.
-Fail at meeting one single regulation of the thousands upon thousands and face a grinding halt to the entire project.
+As AT&T tackled the monumental task of upgrading and replacing the line, and as any builder or telecom provider knows when they read that list, AT&T knew that every organization, agency, and individual had a host of interests and regulations unique to each.
+Failing at meeting one single regulation meant facing a grinding halt to the entire project.

-This meant that the effort to upgrade and replace segments of the 240-mile cable would mean satisfying a myriad of agencies: U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, Mojave Desert Air Quality Management District, Section 7 of the Endangered Species Act, Sections 404 and 401 of the Clean Water Act, Porter-Cologne Clean Water Act, Code of Federal Regulations, Section 106 of National Historic Preservation Act, and many more.
-Taking lead in all environmental permitting and monitoring, Chambers Group did exactly what it has been doing since 1978:
+This meant that the effort to upgrade and replace segments of the 240-mile cable would mean satisfying a myriad of agencies: U.S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW), Mojave Desert Air Quality Management District (MDAQMD), Section 7 of the Endangered Species Act(ESA), Sections 404 and 401 of the Clean Water Act (CWA), Porter-Cologne Clean Water Act, Code of Federal Regulations (CFR), Section 106 of National Historic Preservation Act (NHPA), and many more.

-Chambers Group delivered every last environmental permit, survey, and monitoring item across the entire 200+ mile project.
+Chambers Group delivered on every environmental permit, survey, and monitoring item across the entire 200+ mile project.
 There were no stoppages, no inquiries, no delays.

 Any project with such vast a project area is a test of on-the-ground field workers understanding of extraordinarily complicated regulations and their abilities to make decisions on the fly.
-While there is a laundry list of specific activities Chambers Group staff and management undertook in playing their part in keeping the Fiber Optic Cable Project moving forward, more than anything, the story of this project is the story of intricate project understanding and decisive problem solving at every level of Chambers Group staff.
+While there is an extensive list of specific activities Chambers Group staff and management undertook in playing their part in keeping the Fiber Optic Cable Project moving forward, the story of this project is one of intricate project understanding and decisive problem solving at every level of Chambers Group staff.

 “As a former AT&T employee who worked this area of [fiber optic cable] installation for the past 25 years, I'm sending this note of gratitude to your employees who worked in the field.
 From the man in the ditch to decision makers…I felt at ease with everyone concerned…I would enjoy working with them anytime."Ray Gailey, Forkert Engineering